slac-lcls/lute/docs/quick_start.md

 - `-v VERSION, --version VERSION`: Version of LUTE to use.
 Corresponds to release tag or `dev`.
 Defaults to `dev`.
 - `-w WORKFLOW, --workflow WORKFLOW`: Which analysis workflow to run.
 Defaults to `smd_summaries`.
 - `-d, --debug`: Turn on verbose logging.
+- `[SLURM ARGS]`: This is any number of SLURM arguments you want to run your workflow with.
+You will likely want to provide `--ntasks` at a minimum.

 The only required argument is `-e <EXPERIMENT>`.
 This should be the experiment you are setting up for.
 You will likely also want to provide the `-w <WORKFLOW>` argument.
 This determines what default job to setup (i.e., the workflow to run).
 The current list of workflows is: